Skip to Content

 Sun Voyager Reykjavik

-Grab some lunch and walk around the streets of the city and buy a bunch of different souvenirs from the surrounding shops.
+Grab some breakfast, walk around the streets of the city, and buy a bunch of different souvenirs from the surrounding shops.
 Then head over to the main church – Hallgrimskirkja.

 That will be your last stop on an amazing trip to Iceland before heading to the airport later in the day or the next morning.
 Hope you enjoy your 10 days in Iceland!